Panasonic FZ300 vs TZ100

-The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in July 2015 and January 2016.
-Both the FZ300 and the TZ100 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ300) and an one-inch sensor.
-The FZ300 has a resolution of 12 megapixel, whereas the TZ100 provides 20 MP.
+The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were announced, respectively, in July 2015 and January 2016.
+Both the FZ300 and the TZ100 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ300) and an one-inch (TZ100) sensor.
+The FZ300 has a resolution of 12 megapixels, whereas the TZ100 provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (41 percent) than the Panasonic FZ300.
 Moreover, the TZ100 is substantially lighter (55 percent) than the FZ300.
 It is worth mentioning in this context that the FZ300 is splash and dust resistant, while the TZ100 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ300 gets 380 shots out of its DMW-BLC12 battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the TZ100 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.